xpqz/documentation/programmers-guide/docs/introduction/programmers-guide-introduction/functions.md

 ### Function Assignment & Display

 The result of a function-expression may be given a name.
-This is known as FUNCTION ASSIGNMENT (see also [Dfns & Dops on page 1](../../defined-functions-and-operators/dfns-and-dops/dynamic-functions-and-operators.md)).
+This is known as FUNCTION ASSIGNMENT (see also [Dfns & Dops](../../defined-functions-and-operators/dfns-and-dops/dynamic-functions-and-operators.md)).
 If the result of a function-expression is not given a name, its value is displayed.
 This is termed FUNCTION DISPLAY.

 ### Examples
 ```apl